Modulating Bottom-Up and Top-Down Visual Processing via Language-Conditional Filters: The Model

-Figure \ref{fig:architecture} shows an overview of our proposed architecture.
-For a given referring expression $S$ and an input image $I$, the task is predicting a segmentation mask M that covers the object(s) referred to.
-Our model is based on the LingUNet architecture \cite{misra2018mapping}.
-First, the model extracts a $64\times 64\times 1024$ tensor of visual features using a backbone convolutional neural network and it encodes the referring expression S to a vector representation $\boldsymbol{r}$ using a long short-term memory (LSTM) network \cite{hochreiter1997long}.
-Starting with the visual feature tensor, the model generates feature maps in a contracting and an expanding path where the final map represents the segmentation mask, similar to U-Net \cite{ronneberger2015u}.
-3x3 convolutional filters generated from the text representation $\boldsymbol{r}$ (text kernels) are used to modulate both the contracting and the expanding paths.
-The original LingUNet design only modulates the expanding path with language and uses 1x1 text-generated filters.
-Our experiments show that modulating both paths and using wider filters each contribute significantly to our segmentation accuracy.
+Here, we describe our proposed model in detail. \figurename~\ref{fig:architecture} shows an overview of our proposed architecture.
+First, the model extracts a tensor of low-level features using a pre-trained convolutional neural network and encodes the given natural language expression to a vector representation using an LSTM \cite{hochreiter_long_1997}.
+Starting with the visual feature tensor, the model generates feature maps through a contracting and expanding path where the output head takes the final map and performs dense prediction, similar to U-Net \cite{ronneberger_u-net_2015}.
+Our proposed architecture modulates both of the contracting and expanding paths with language using convolutional filters generated from the given expression.
+It is important to emphasize that the previous works either have a language-guided top-down or a language-conditional bottom-up visual processing branch.
+As will be discussed in the next section, our experiments show that modulating both of these paths improves the performance dramatically.